Summary: in this tutorial, you will learn how to use the JavaScript Array every()

 function and return false

-once there is an array element that causes callback()
+if it encounters an element that causes callback()

 to return a falsy value.

-Let’s take a look at some more examples of using the every()
+Let’s take some examples of using the every()

 method.